Azure-Samples/gpt-video-analysis-in-a-box/README.md

 - Add your own videos and images to the storage account and change the system and user prompts for the chat completion.
 - The ADF orchestration pipeline processes all the files and images in a folder.
 This is perfect if you want to analyze images/videos on a batch basis.
 However, you may want to analyze a video or image as soon as it lands in the storage account.
 In that case, run the orchestration pipeline to test your system and user prompts in batch mode.
 Then add an event based trigger to analyze the video or image as soon as it lands in a storage account.
 - Build vector analytics over the Cosmos DB upon chat completion results
-- For images, test compare results and performance of GPT-4V and GPT-4o by simply creating a GPT-4o deployment in the same Azure Open AI resource.
-Then, after deploying the solution, open the Linked Service called "GPT4VDeployment".
-Change the parameter value for parameter "gpt4deployment" to your GPT-4o deployment name.

 ## Deploy the Solution